gwokae/hubot-glip-blottery/README.md

 The hint will represent in **?A?B** format (? is a number). **A** means the count of both the number and position is correct and **B** means the count of number exists but in different position.

 For instance, assume the answer is 9487 and user guess 9876.
 The hint will be **1A2B**.
 Because 9 exists in the answer and also met correct position and 8, 7 exist in the answer but in a wrong position.
+So the goal is get **4A0B**.

 ### History